BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

 > **_Strong recommendation:_** Never install any packages into the base environment!

 The reason for this is that incompatibilities between packages can occur.
 Robert demonstrated this [here](https://focalplane.biologists.com/2022/12/08/managing-scientific-python-environments-using-conda-mamba-and-friends/).
 If this happens in any environment apart from the base environment it is no problem.
 You can delete the environment, recreate it and start again.
-If this happens in the base environment, you need to delete and reinstall Mambaforge.
+If this happens in the base environment, you need to delete and reinstall Miniforge.

 ## Creating a new environment
 You can create a new environment typing the following command into the Command Prompt: